mohitiitian/Laptop-Price-predictor/Readme.md

 - **Performance Comparison**:
     - XGBoost outperformed Linear Regression, providing a better fit for the data with higher accuracy and lower error rates.
     - This indicates that XGBoost is more suitable for this dataset due to its ability to handle complex relationships between features.

+### Deployment

+- **Framework and Tools**:
+    - The model is deployed using Flask for the backend web server.
+    - Render is used as the hosting platform.
+    - WTForms is utilized for handling form submissions.
+    - Jinja templates are employed for rendering HTML with dynamic content.

+This project showcases the entire pipeline from data analysis and model building to deployment, demonstrating the practical application of machine learning in predicting laptop prices based on specifications.